How PIAM Supports Zero Trust Architecture in Healthcare Security

 2. Insider Threats Are on the Rise

-Staff turnover, temporary contractors, and third-party vendors introduce identity sprawl and privilege creep.
+Staff turnover, temporary contractors, and third-party vendors increase identity sprawl and privilege creep, heightening risks.

 3. Regulatory Pressures Are Increasing

-Compliance with HIPAA, HITECH, GDPR, and The Joint Commission requires continuous monitoring and strict control of who can access sensitive areas and data.
+Compliance with HIPAA, HITECH, GDPR, and The Joint Commission requires continuous monitoring and strict control of access to sensitive areas and data.

-Failing to meet these standards leads to fines, reputational damage, and patient trust erosion.
+Failing to meet these standards leads to fines, reputational damage, and erosion of patient trust.

 Core Principles of Zero Trust Security in Healthcare